Debt & Credit Help Credit Score & Repair

 Is it worth paying someone to fix your credit?

 It might be worth hiring a credit repair company to dispute inaccurate information on your credit report if you have poor credit and don’t have the time to do it yourself.
-Otherwise, if you have the time, you could save a tidy chunk of change just by filing free credit report disputes on your own.
+Otherwise, if you have the time, you could save money just by filing free credit report disputes on your own.

 How long does credit repair take?